 The verification process shall be phased with the project life cycle, in accordance with ECSS-M-ST-10.

-Verification planning to assess feasibility and support programmatics shall start in the early phases.

-For example, during phase A.
+Verification planning to assess feasibility and support development planning shall start during phase A.

 The preliminary verification planning shall cover all products and requirements by the end of phase B.

 Verification planning shall be completed by the end of Phase C.